-How can I fix it now and get my baby happy at the breast again?
+How can I fix it now and get my baby to feed happy at the breast again?

-Each case of baby and mother is unique, so we need to evalutate each particular situation.
-If the confusion is at it’s beginning and you’ve only just recently started to introduce bottles, it’s wise to remove them.
+Each baby and mother are unique, so we need to evaluate each individual situation.
+If the confusion is at its beginning and you’ve only just recently started to introduce bottles, it’s wise to remove them.
 This means replacing the bottle as a method of offering milk, not eliminating the amount of expressed breastmilk or formula milk given, because if the baby needs this amount or you have opted for a mixed feeding method, a feeding session cannot be removed all together.
 The idea is to offer breastmilk/formula in something other than a bottle in order to try to reduce confusion as much as possible.

 You can use different methods of supplementation (find more information in our breastfeeding app) and see which one works best for you.
 A good way is the syringe-finger technique that helps your baby to place the tongue in a position similar to the one of breastfeeding.
-This is a good way, to help getting the baby to return to your breast.
+This is a good way, to help to get your baby to return to your breast.

-Another idea is to try to co-sleep together at night with few cloths on if you wish (please check out information on safe co-sleeping, for example in our app LactApp), this continuous contact can help your baby to rediscover the natural source of breastmilk again.
+Another idea is to try to co-sleep together at night with fewer clothes on if you wish (please check out information on safe co-sleeping), this continuous contact can help your baby to rediscover the natural source of breastmilk again.

-Does your baby latch on well, but then seems to start fuzzing after a while?
+Does your baby latch on well, but then it seems to start fuzzing after a while?

-This situation is also quite common, the baby starts to feed relaxed and becomes uncomfortable after a while.
-This happens because it gets full faster at the bottle, than at your breast.
+This situation is also quite common, the baby starts feeding relaxed and becomes uncomfortable after a while.
+This happens because it gets full faster at the bottle than at your breast.

 The first technique to try is the breast compression method, which makes it easier and a little faster for your milk to come out of the breast and your baby will not get upset.

-Another technique you can try, is to use a relactor, a supplemental nursing system, so the milk flow is more constant and your baby does not lose interest in breastfeeding (more information in the LactApp app).
+Another technique you can try is to use a supplemental nursing system, so the milk flow is more constant and your baby does not lose interest in breastfeeding.

 How long will it take?